 speak shriek, you’ll grow to accept these mutant combinations, just like you eventually began to love skinny jeans after all those years in Susst.

 The kitten heel is not the enemy.
 It is an elegant and more comfortable alternative to a sky-high pump, but that doesn’t mean it’s sensible.
 You couldn’t call these Dior (J’Adior) beauties sensible, now could you?
 And you can’t say they’re ugly, either.
 Forming part of Maria Grazia Chiuri’s first collection for the beloved House, she paired them with office wear and clubbing clothes alike.

-Dior wasn’t the only brand bringing back the kitty for Spring Summer 17; Celine, Prada, and Dries Van Noten also gave their models a break, as did Vetements, with Manola Blahnik and Balenciaga.
+Dior wasn’t the only brand bringing back the kitty; Celine, Prada, and Dries Van Noten also gave their models a break, as did Vetements, with Manola Blahnik and Balenciaga.

-The style is not restriced to a long front and slingback.
+The style is not restricted to a long front and slingback.
 How about trying a cylinder heel?